Looking for "best" IVF clinic abroad?

 Egg donation in Latvia£5,000 – £6,000

-Some parents head for IVF abroad because they want access to more information on the donor.
+Some parents head for IVF abroad because they want access to more information on the egg donor.
 Some IVF clinics abroad offer extras such as a photograph of the donor as a child or even as an adult.
-Others are put off by non-anonymity and actively seek out countries where donors remain anonymous.
+Others are put off by non-anonymity and actively seek out countries where egg donors remain anonymous.

-You may be interested in reading: Why do Brits go abroad for IVF Treatment??
+You may be interested in reading: Why do Brits go abroad for IVF Treatment?

-Egg donation UK – it’s your decision
+IVF using donor donor eggs – it’s your decision

-There is so much to think about when thinking about using donor eggs to help start your family.
-The hard thing is that many people considering it have already experienced the blow of not being able to get pregnant even with medical help.
 It’s tough to make these life-changing decisions when you are already hurt by failed IVF.
 That’s why counselling is such a great help in working through all the emotions and implications of your individual situation.

 Firstly, you may explore a list of the top IVF clinics in the UK and get in touch with them.